-The Wells Facility Revolving Line of Credit initially accrued interest at LIBOR +2.00%, and is subject to a pricing grid based on average daily availability under such facility ranging from LIBOR +1.50% to 2.00%.
-The Wells Facility Term Loan A accrues interest at LIBOR +4.50% and is subject to a prepayment premium of 1.0% if voluntarily repaid in whole or in part prior to November 1, 2014.
+The Wells Facility Revolving Line of Credit initially accrued interest at LIBOR + 2.00%, and as of March 27, 2014 was subject to a pricing grid based on average daily availability under such facility ranging from LIBOR + 1.50% to 2.00%.
+As of March 27, 2014, the Wells Facility Term Loan A accrued interest at LIBOR + 4.50% and was subject to a prepayment premium of 1.0% if voluntarily repaid in whole or in part prior to November 1, 2014.
+As of March 27, 2014, the Wells Facility Revolving Line of Credit allowed us to borrow up to \$100 million and included an "accordion" feature that allowed us, under certain circumstances, to increase the size of the facility by \$25 million.

-The GCI Facility accrues interest at LIBOR \pm 6.50%, subject to a LIBOR floor of 1.25%.
+The GCI Facility accrues interest at LIBOR + 6.50%, subject to a LIBOR floor of 1.25%.
 Voluntary prepayments of the GCI Facility are subject to a prepayment premium of 1.0% (which will be reduced to 0.5% following the closing of this offering).

-The credit agreements governing our Credit Facilities contain customary restrictive covenants that, among other things and with certain exceptions, limit the ability of the Company to (i) incur additional indebtedness and liens in connection therewith; (ii) pay dividends and make certain other restricted payments; (iii) effect mergers or consolidations; (iv) enter into transactions with affiliates:

-(v) sell or dispose of property or assets; and (vi) engage in unrelated lines of business.
+The credit agreements governing our Credit Facilities contain customary restrictive covenants that, among other things and with certain exceptions, limit the ability of the Company to (i) incur additional indebtedness and liens in connection therewith; (ii) pay dividends and make certain other restricted payments; (iii) effect mergers or consolidations; (iv) enter into transactions with affiliates; (v) sell or dispose of property or assets; and (vi) engage in unrelated lines of business.
 In addition, these credit agreements subject us to certain reporting obligations and require that we satisfy certain financial covenants, including, among other things: